Search Results

 - Crochet your own Christmas decorations.

-Why not join us for a Christmas crochet along?
+December 2025 Why not join us for a Christmas crochet along?
 Here I'll be showing you how to crochet your own gingerbread inspired Christmas decoration.
 This free video tutorial is perfect for those completely new to crochet, as we go through each step in detail.
 This is a perfect #yarnstash project, as each pattern uses only 5g of base yarn, a 1-2g of decoration yarn!
+Check out the full tutorial video below, or for more 'bitesized' clips, why not take a look at our playlist here.

 - How to create a magic ring.